pattyjula/Git-reference/docs/windows.md

 #### Aliases

-Creating an alias for jupyter notebook
+Creating an alias for jupyter notebook.
+This assume you could not open a .bash_profile.
+If you can, then the command will be `start .bash_profile`

-`touch .bashrc`
+`touch .bash_profile`

 `vim .bashrc`